actfong/kenny/README.md

   A2bLogging can be configured through an initializer (`config/initializers/a2b_logging.rb`) or within the configuration file of your environment `development|test|staging|production.rb`.
   This depends on whether you want to same or different behaviour accross environments.

+  Here is an example, its details will be explained in the following paragraphs.

   ```ruby
 MyApp::Application.configure do
   request_logger = ActiveSupport::Logger.new( File.join(Rails.root, "log", "process_action.log") )